zeinab-dashti/palindrome/README.md

 This is a backend service for palindrome game, implemented using Java, Spring Boot, PostgreSQL, and Docker.

 ### Prerequisites
-You need to have Docker and Maven (also provided in the repo as Maven Wrapper).
+You need to have Docker and Maven installed on your machine.

 ### Installation
 1. Clone the repo